Ja1zinh0/Dataset-Analysis/README.md

 Please note that the project is a work in progress, and further updates and enhancements will be made.

-## Versão em Português(Brasil):
+## Versão em Português (Brasil):

 # Análise de Dados - IMDB Top 1000 Movies Dataset

-Este projeto tem como objetivo realizar a análise de dados a partir do [dataset IMDB Top 1000 Movies](https://www.kaggle.com/datasets/arthurchongg/imdb-top-1000-movies?datasetId=3464851).
+Este projeto tem como objetivo realizar a análise de dados a partir do dataset: [IMDB Top 1000 Movies](https://www.kaggle.com/datasets/arthurchongg/imdb-top-1000-movies?datasetId=3464851).

 ## Status do Projeto